 Dopesick Soundtrack: Every Song in Episode 4 “Pseudo-Addiction”

 - “Bad Habit” by The Offspring (00:29:00): Betsy runs into Grace at a convenience store while suffering from withdrawal symptoms.
-She makes a phone call and plans to “go to Florida.”
+The Dopesick soundtrack song continues as she makes a phone call and plans to “go to Florida.”
 A dealer picks up Betsy as the the lyric “I’ve got a bad habit” reinforces the thematic message.

 - “Like Spinning Plates” by Radiohead (00:34:00): Drea tells Samuel to delete her number after being asked to provide an Oxy sample.
 In a transition sequence, a doctor speaks about the pain of withdrawal.
 The Radiohead track plays again at 00:55:00 when Samuel visits a drug dealer.

 - “Dream a Little Dream of Me” by Doris Day (00:57:00): Samuel crushes Oxy pills at home.
 He plays a record and imagines his late wife.
-The Dopesick soundtrack song closes out the episode.
+The track closes out the episode.

 Dopesick Soundtrack: Every Song in Episode 5 “The Whistleblower”

 - “Cheaters Can’t Win” by Margaret Lewis (00:30:00): Diane Mallum (Mare Winningham) looks at her jewel box.
 She realizes that her daughter Betsy most likely pawned the items for drug money.
-The Dopesick soundtrack song fades as Samuel speaks with a doctor about a botched surgery.
+The track fades as Samuel speaks with a doctor about a botched surgery.

 Dopesick Soundtrack: Every Song in Episode 6 “Hammer the Abusers”